 -

 - Foot care: Inspecting your feet daily and wearing proper footwear can help prevent injuries, infections, and complications such as diabetic ulcers.
+Consult your healthcare provider or podiatrist about incorporating yearly foot exams into your health routine.

 - Eye care: Regular eye exams and careful management of blood sugar levels can help detect early signs of diabetic retinopathy and prevent vision loss.